python-trio/trio-websocket/docs/api.rst

         The preferred way to obtain a connection is to use one of the convenience functions described in :ref:`websocket-clients` or
         :ref:`websocket-servers`.
-Instantiating a connection instance directly is tricky and only advisable for esoteric use cases.
+Instantiating a connection instance directly is tricky and is not recommended.

-    A connection has properties that expose the connection's role (client vs. server) and other connection metadata.
+    This object has properties that expose connection metadata.

     .. autoattribute:: is_closed
     .. autoattribute:: close_reason